Why Adalo Is Ideal for Publishing Your Vibe-Coded App

 - Meet compliance requirements: This includes submitting a privacy policy and making app content declarations to ensure Google approves your app.

-Adalo simplifies the technical side of things by handling the creation of production-ready Android builds, even on the Adalo Free Plan.
-That means you can focus on designing your app's features and delivering a great user experience.
+The platform simplifies the technical side of things by handling the creation of production-ready Android builds.
+That means you can focus on designing your app's features and delivering a great user experience rather than wrestling with certificates, provisioning profiles, and store guidelines.

 What to Do After Launch